Why All Parents Need A Family Values List

 I remember doing the same thing and feeling like a failure as a mom.
 We weren’t having any major issues, just enough occasional challenges along the way that had me thinking, “What are we doing wrong?" and "If we have a plan in place, those days won’t feel so hard.
 We will have something to fall back on.”
 I read parenting books, asked my friends, listened to the “experts” and had long chats with my parents about some of our challenges (I’ve shared before how much I respected their parenting and their parenting partnership – they were my “go-to” experts!).
 I was desperate to figure out a discipline plan that felt right for our family.
 It wasn’t until I began thinking about the “why” behind some of our discipline decisions that I had a few “A-Ha” moments.
 The biggest piece of insight: It wasn’t the kids, it was us!
 Here’s why: 1.
 We weren’t being consistent, which was confusing the kids.
 2. We never really talked about discipline in the early years, we just assumed we would be on the same page.
 (Hint: don’t assume things like this!)

 3. We approached things differently which resulted in stress within our relationship and our parenting.
 I decided to dig a little deeper, as that is what I love to do – keep peeling back that onion!
 What resulted was the two of us sitting down to really hash out why we were disciplining the way we were and what values we were trying to instill in the kids.
 After all, discipline is a series of teaching moments – what were we trying to teach them?
-Once we had these answers, it gave us a starting point to work from.
+Once we had those answers, we had a starting point to work from.
 The next step was to blend our approaches.
-It took some work, but we finally got on the same page, and what a difference it made for us and for the kids!
-I’m sharing all of this because it is now a very important piece to the coaching I do.
+It took some work, but we finally got on the same page, and what a difference it made for the kids and for us!
+I’m sharing all of this because it is now a very important piece of the coaching I do.
 I firmly believe every family needs a family values list.
-All of my clients have found it to be an eye-opening exercise and one they use as a basis for their discipline plan.
+All of my clients have found it to be an eye-opening exercise and one they use as a basis for their discipline plan and parenting decisions.
 When couples work together and build a family values list, it will: 1.
 Ensure they are on the same page and have the same behavioral expectations.

 2. Add consistency to discipline and messaging